What is an ISA?

 Please note, we do not currently offer stocks and shares ISAs at the Tipton.

 Also known as JISAs, Junior ISAs are children’s savings account, set up by a parent or guardian, specifically for when the child gets older.
 The child named on the account can only access the money once they reach 18 years old.
-However, the money in the account is always technically owned by the child, and while they cannot withdraw the money until their 18th birthday, they will be able to start managing the account when they at age 16.
+However, the money in the account is always technically owned by the child, and while they cannot withdraw the money until their 18th birthday, they will be able to start managing the account when they turn 16.